ipekbensu/scientific_python_intro_tutorial/presentation/presentation.md

     - using jupyter notebook: a web-based interactive computational environment, can be used to create documents that contain live code, equations, visualizations and narrative text

-Today, we will use an online interpreter: https://www.onlinegdb.com/online_python_interpreter
+Today, you can use an online interpreter: https://www.onlinegdb.com/online_python_interpreter

 ---